Debs86/Business_Cases_Projects/BC2/README_ss.md

 - The name of the individuals and company involved are anonymized to protect confidentiality.
 Although, the data set provided comes from a real business.
 - Net demand is defined as demand minus cancellations.
-- AssignedRoomType can be different of ReservedRoomType (possible reasons: overbooking, after arrival upgrade)
-- Company can be the same as Agent
-- Country shouldn't be used for analysis as its quality is dependent on chek-in
-- CustomerType Transient or Transient-party examples: direct booking, booking website, ...

 ## Expected Outcomes